BryanQuigley/voteinit/index.md

 layout: page
 ---

-🗳️ A comparison of what different voting guides think of different propositions for California November 2020.
+🗳️ A comparison of what different voting guides think of different propositions for the November 2020 US Election.

+* TOC
+{:toc}

 ## California Ballot Propositions